tve/sensorgnome-build/RADIO-CONFIG.md

 It is recommended to label the ports on a Sensorgnome in the same way from 1 through 10 (e.g. using marker pen, sticky labels, etc).

-The Motus convention is that on an rPi2 or rPi3B port 1 is the upper port next to the Ethernet jack, port 2 is below, 3 is the upper outer port, and 4 is the lower outer port.
+The Motus convention is that on an **rPi2** or **rPi3B** port 1 is the upper port next to the Ethernet jack, port 2 is below, 3 is the upper outer port, and 4 is the lower outer port.
-Typically a Sensorgnome uses a USB hub plugged into the rPi port 4 and the hub's ports are numbered 4 through 7 or 4 through 10 depending on whether it's a 4-port or a 7-port hub.
+Typically a Sensorgnome uses a USB hub plugged into port 4 (bottom outer port) and the hub's ports are numbered 4 through 7 or 4 through 10 depending on whether it's a 4-port or a 7-port hub.

-On an rPi4B the numbering should be reversed so the USB hub is plugged into a USB3 port (the blue ports): port 1 is the lower outer port, port 2 above it, port 3 the lower port next to the ethernet jack, and port 4 above it.
+On an **rPi4B** the numbering should be reversed so the USB hub is plugged into a USB3 port (the blue ports): port 1 is the lower outer port, port 2 above it, port 3 the lower port next to the ethernet jack, and port 4 above it.
+Plug a hub into this last port, i.e. top blue USB3 port.

 The Operating System uses an entirely different port numbering, which consists of the _path_ through ports and hubs to reach a device.